JujuAdams/ScribbleJunior/2.0/Config-Macros.md

 *Typical value:* `6`

 How many iterations to perform when fitting text inside the bounding box.
-This only applies to `ScribblejrFit()` and `ScribblejrFitExt()`.
+This only applies to `ScribbleJrFit()` and `ScribbleJrFitExt()`.
 Higher numbers are more accurate but slower.
 Values lower than `4` tend to break!

 &nbsp;